Study PMBOK 8 governance decisions and escalation for PMP 2026: decision rights, thresholds, value, risk tolerance, and paperwork traps.

 Explanation: C is best because it applies right-sized governance instead of choosing either bureaucracy or ideology.
 A ignores material exposure.
 B assumes more control is automatically better.
 D waits too long and weakens prevention.

-After this section, move into the core governance actions so the domain feels more operational and less abstract.
-When your practice misses come from treating governance as either useless paperwork or mandatory heaviness, use the free PMP 2026 practice preview on web and check whether the stronger answer protected value, thresholds, and clear ownership.
+After this section, move into Core Governance Processes so the domain feels more operational and less abstract.
+If your misses come from treating governance as either useless paperwork or mandatory heaviness, review PMP 2026 Business Environment and use the PMP 2026 practice page on external practice to check whether the stronger answer protected value, thresholds, and clear ownership.